Blessing1-bit/automatedreservationsystemproject/README.md

 <br />

 <h2>In-Scope</h2>
-The development of the Automated Reservation System will perform a range of action:
+The development of the Automated Reservation System will perform a range of actions:

 - Registered and non-registered customers can search for available rooms, check room prices, and reserve a room for one hour using their email address.
 - Customers will receive confirmation of their reservations via email.